Hudson Institute: 1961–1982

-1983 to 2000
+1983–2000

-After Kahn's sudden death on July 7, 1983, Hudson was restructured.
-Actively recruited by the City of Indianapolis and the Lilly Endowment, Hudson relocated its headquarters to Indiana during 1984.
-In 1987, Mitch Daniels, a former aide to Senator Richard Lugar (R-IN) and President Ronald Reagan, was appointed CEO of Hudson Institute.
+After Kahn's sudden death at age 61 on July 7, 1983, Hudson was restructured.
+Recruited by the City of Indianapolis and the Lilly Endowment, Hudson relocated its headquarters to Indiana in 1984.
+In 1987, Mitch Daniels, a former aide to Senator Richard Lugar (R-IN) and President Ronald Reagan, was appointed CEO.

-Daniels recruited new scholars and experts to the institute.
-William Eldridge Odom, former Director of the National Security Agency, became Hudson's director of national security studies; economist Alan Reynolds became director of economic research.
+William Eldridge Odom, former director of the National Security Agency, became Hudson's director of national security studies; economist Alan Reynolds became director of economic research.
 Technologist George Gilder led a project on the implications of the digital era for American society.

-In 1990, Daniels quit Hudson Institute to become Vice President of Corporate Affairs at Eli Lilly and Company.
+In 1990, Daniels quit to become vice president of corporate affairs at Eli Lilly and Company.
 He was succeeded as CEO by Leslie Lenkowsky, a social scientist, and former consultant to Senator Daniel Patrick Moynihan.

 Under Lenkowsky, Hudson emphasized domestic and social policy.
-During the early 1990s, the institute did work concerning education reform and applied research on charter school and school choice.
+During the early 1990s, the institute did work concerning education reform and applied research on charter schools and school choice.

-Also in 1990, the Hudson Institute spun off a subsidiary non-profit organization which took the name the Discovery Institute.
+Also in 1990, Hudson Institute spun off a subsidiary non-profit organization that took the name the Discovery Institute.

-At the initiative of Wisconsin Governor Tommy Thompson, Hudson designed the "Wisconsin Works" welfare-to-work program that was adopted nationwide in the 1996 federal welfare-reform legislation signed by President Bill Clinton.
+At the initiative of Wisconsin governor Tommy Thompson, two members of Hudson were in the small planning group that designed the Wisconsin Works welfare-to-work program.
+Hudson also helped fund the planning and evaluated the results.
+A version was adopted nationwide in the 1996 federal welfare-reform legislation signed by President Bill Clinton.
 In 2001, President George W. Bush's initiative on charitable choice was based on Hudson's research into social-service programs administered by faith-based organizations.

-Other Hudson research from this period included 1987's "Workforce 2000", the best-selling research institute study of its time, which predicted the transformation of the American labor market and workplace due to diversification and computerization, the "Blue Ribbon Commission on Hungary" (1990) and "International Baltic Economic Commission" (1991–93), which contributed to the adoption of market-oriented reforms in the newly independent states of Eastern Europe, and the 1997 follow-up study "Workforce 2020".
+Other Hudson research from this period included 1987's "Workforce 2000", the "Blue Ribbon Commission on Hungary" (1990) "International Baltic Economic Commission" (1991–93), on market-oriented reforms in the newly independent states of Eastern Europe, and the 1997 follow-up study "Workforce 2020".

 In 1997, Lenkowsky was succeeded by Herbert London.

-2001 to present
+2001–2016

-After the September 11 attacks, Hudson emphasized international issues such as the Middle East, Latin America and Islam.
-On 1 July 2004, Hudson relocated its headquarters to Washington, DC, and began emphasizing research concerning national security and foreign policy issues.
+After the September 11 attacks, Hudson emphasized international issues such as the Middle East, Latin America, and Islam.
+On June 1, 2004, Hudson relocated its headquarters to Washington, D.C.

+In 2012, Sarah May Stern became chairman of the board of trustees, and remains so to the present.

 In 2016, Hudson relocated from its McPherson Square headquarters to a custom-built office space on Pennsylvania Avenue, near the U.S. Capitol and the White House.
 The new LEED-certified offices were designed by FOX Architects.
-The Prime Minister of Japan Shinzō Abe presided over the opening of the new offices.
+The Prime Minister of Japan Shinzo Abe presided over the opening of the new offices.